litestar-org/litestar/docs/usage/dto/1-dto-factory.rst

 ``total_pages`` (total number of pages), ``current_page`` (current page number), and ``items`` (items for the current page).

-The DTO operates on the data contained in the ``items`` attribute, and the pagination envelope is handled automatically by Litestar's serialization process.
+The DTO operates on the data contained in the ``items`` attribute, and the pagination wrapper is handled automatically by Litestar's serialization process.

 Using Litestar's Response Type with DTO Factory